WojowniczeChomikiWesoloHasajacePoPolach/CarRentingApp/README.md

 # CarRentingApp
 It is an app created with Node.js, React and MongoDB.
+This app serves for renting cars.
+You can simply choose a car and rent it.

 ## Table of contents
 * [Introduction](#introduction)